 - Cashless transactions will be encouraged, including mobile food ordering.

-- Experiences and tours have been canceled.
+- The majority of experiences and tours have been canceled.

 Keeping Guests safe at Walt Disney World

 At the moment visiting any theme park is not without some degree of risk to your health.
-Disney has made clear that “By visiting Walt Disney World Resort you voluntarily assume all risks related to exposure to COVID-19.”
+Disney has made clear that “By visiting Walt Disney World Resort, you voluntarily assume all risks related to exposure to COVID-19.”

 However, there are 3 guiding principles Disney have introduced to keep guests safe: